 To book an appointment contact the licensing team by email at: firstname.lastname@example.org

 The licensing team will then send off these checks to the relevant bodies.
-The licensing team will receive the DVLA mandate back direct, however no copy of the DBS certificate will be received by the licensing team, this will need submitting by appointment once received back, with your certificate of good conduct (if applicable)
+The licensing team will receive the DVLA mandate back direct, however no copy of the DBS certificate will be received by the taxi hub, this will need submitting by appointment once received back, with your certificate of good conduct (if applicable)

 Apply online for a hackney carriage/private hire drivers licence